 Since atoms are mainly empty space, Einstein was correct in his analogy.
 What he overlooked is the fact that accelerators would soon reach a point where they had a very rapid rate of fire and a virtually unlimited supply of bullets!

-Lawrence had provided scientists with the finest ever tool for discovering the secrets of the atom.
+Lawrence provided scientists with the finest ever tool for discovering the secrets of the atom.
 Scientists like Glenn Seaborg and Albert Ghiorso would use Berkeley’s cyclotrons to greatly expand the number of elements in the periodic table.

 Missing out on Discoveries